lirancr/prisma-rays/README.md

 #### Configuring to work with cloud hosted / fixed shadow database

-Prisma Lens (and the underlying Prisma Migrate) uses shadow database to generate migration files based on schema changes without affecting your database.
+Prisma Rays (and the underlying Prisma Migrate) uses shadow database to generate migration files based on schema changes without affecting your database.
-Using Prisma Lens require 2 separate shadow databases - one for prisma lens and another for prisma migrate.
+Using Prisma Rays require 2 separate shadow databases - one for prisma rays and another for prisma migrate.
 With the basic configuration those databases are automatically created and dropped when creating migrations.

 There are however, cases where you might what to override this behaviour and specify your own shadow databases:
 - You don't have the appropriate permissions to create and drop databases.
 - Your database is hosted on a cloud service (which does not normally support creating and dropping database instances)
-- You use PrismaLens migration generating in your CI system (for example Prisma Lens tests run on CI)
+- You use Prisma Rays migration generating in your CI system (for example Prisma Rays tests run on CI)

 It's important to note that shadow databases only play a role when creating migrations (as part of `prepare` or `makemigration`). if you only need apply/revert migrations you do not need this special setup.

-When overriding the the shadow database behavior, instead of creating and dropping the shadow database, both Prisma Lens and Prisma Migrate simply drop all the tables in them and reuse them.
+When overriding the the shadow database behavior, instead of creating and dropping the shadow database, both Prisma Rays and Prisma Migrate simply drop all the tables in them and reuse them.

 *Configuration*

-1. In your `lensconfig.js` file update the `shadowDatabaseName` property to match the name of your shadow database to be used by prisma lens.
+1. In your `raysconfig.js` file update the `shadowDatabaseName` property to match the name of your shadow database to be used by prisma rays.

    This database must be accessible using the same credentials as your database.
 For example:
    ```
    databaseUrl='postgresql://user:password@dbhost:5432/mydb?schema=public'`
-   shadowDatabaseName='mydb_plens_shadow'`
+   shadowDatabaseName='mydb_rays_shadow'`
    ```

-   Shadow database url will be: `postgresql://user:password@dbhost:5432/mydb_plens_shadow?schema=public`
+   Shadow database url will be: `postgresql://user:password@dbhost:5432/mydb_rays_shadow?schema=public`

 2. configure shadow database for Prisma Migrate by setting `shadowDatabaseUrl` in your schema. read more on [prisma migrate docs](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database#cloud-hosted-shadow-databases-must-be-created-manually)